Since my last blog, much has changed.

 How do you greet a brother you’ve never met before?
 Do you shake their hand like an acquaintance?
 Do you hug?
 Do you keep your distance?

 We finally arrived to Interlochen at 10pm.
 It was pitch dark, and Jacque had rented an AirBnB.
 It was a little house on a two-track road in the middle of the woods.
-I felt like this was the plot of a murder movie.
+I felt like I was in the midst of a murder scene about to commence.
 I was so glad I had my husband with me at this point.

 There were hardly any lights on the houses, so it was nearly impossible to tell what the house numbers were.
 We drove around for a good 10 minutes in the woods before deciding we had the right house.

 Jacque and Ethan were not at the house yet.
-She left the key under the mat.
+She had left the key under the mat for me.

 I found the key and let ourselves in.
-I looked around, waiting for a killer to pop out and attack.
+I looked around, waiting for a murderer to pop out and attack.

 We grabbed our bags from the car.
 As soon as I dropped the bags on the floor, I heard a car pull up.
 Here come the nerves flooding back in.